patched-codes/patchwork/README.md

 - To create a new patchflow, follow [these instructions](patchwork/patchflows/README.md).
 - To create a new step, follow [these instructions](patchwork/steps/README.md).

-We also provide chat assitants to help you create new steps and patchflows easily.
+We also provide chat assistants to help you create new steps and patchflows easily.
 Fair warning: they suffer from the same limitations as their underlying model.

 - [Patchwork Assistant GPT](https://chatgpt.com/g/g-0G4sCAd2y-patchwork-assistant) (requires ChatGPT pro subscription)
 - [Patchwork Assistant on HuggingChat ](https://hf.co/chat/assistant/66322701fd4787e0c1f7696b) (free)